-After the CBR600F4i finished production in 2006, Honda had a couple of marketing misfires.
+After the CBR600F4i finished production in 2006, Honda had a couple of marketing misfires (from my perspective).

 They waited a few years before releasing anything, letting their CBR600RR do the talking in the meantime.
-(This isn’t a criticism — it was a weird time for global financial markets and thus the motorcycle industry.)
+Admittedly, it was a weird time for global financial markets and thus the motorcycle industry.

 In 2014 Honda revised this situation, and made the CBR650F.

 The Honda CBR650F was more comfortable than the CBR600RR and even more comfortable than the previous CBR600F4i.
-Look how much higher than the seat the clip-ons are, and how the tank is short).
+Look how much higher than the seat the clip-ons are, and how short the tank is.
 But it wasn’t a market success.

 There are various reasons cited why the CBR650F didn’t do well, and they’re typically in the veins of: